Real Girl (album): Chart performance

-Real Girl debuted and peaked at number ten on the UK Albums Chart, having sold 35,103 copies.
+Real Girl debuted and peaked at number ten on the UK Albums Chart, and spent 16 weeks overall on the chart.
 It reached Silver status after only four days of release and was certified Gold by British Phonographic Industry on 14 December 2007.
 In Ireland, the album charted at number fifty-one.
 It also managed to chart on the Netherlands and Switzerland albums charts, at number seventy-one and sixty-six, respectively.